mrteeson94/Cloud-Resume/README.md

 ```

 ## TODO:
--Update python script to include IPv4 and time of the request of the session for logging and security purpose.
+* Update JS code to include IPv4 and time of the request of the session for logging and security purpose :white_check_mark:
--Create an extensive documentation file which will be useful for migration/project scaling.
+* Create an extensive documentation file which will be useful for migration/project scaling.
+(In-progress)
+* update terraform code to replace files over deleting them.